Hilldale Undergraduate/Faculty Research Fellowships

 The Hilldale Undergraduate/Faculty Research Fellowships and Holstrom Environmental Scholarships support undergraduate research done in collaboration with UW–Madison faculty or research/instructional academic staff.

 Approximately 105 Hilldale, and 5 Holstrom, awards are available each year.
 The student researcher receives $3,000, and faculty/staff research advisor receives $500 to help offset research costs (e.g., supplies, faculty or student travel related to the project).
-At time of application research mentors can ask for up to an additional $500 (up to $1,000 total) under the following exceptional circumstances: (1) if the proposed project represents new or independent student research, (2) the lab receives no external grant support, (3) the mentor plans to use the funds to send or accompany student on travel related to project.
-If projects have more than one student or one faculty member together, the stipend levels will vary.
+At time of application research mentors can ask for an additional $500 (up to $1,000 total) if exceptional circumstances apply (for example, if student travel is necessary to conduct the research).

 - Have at least junior standing at time of application

 - Plan collaborative research project with a UW–Madison faculty/staff

 - Plan to graduate after May of the application year

 - Holstrom research proposals must have an environmental focus

 - While there is no minimum GPA to apply for the Hilldale or Holstrom, projects proposed by students with a cumulative GPA of 3.2 or lower typically are not as competitive.

 - A student may submit only one application for consideration per year, and previous student recipients of a Hilldale or Holstrom award may not apply for a second award of the same type.

 - Faculty/staff members may submit no more than three student projects/year across all divisions (biological sciences, humanities, physical sciences, social sciences and interdisciplinary).